Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "You have to make time, even for something as universal as staring at the stars."
+> "The only man who never makes mistakes is the man who never does anything."
-> — **W.P.
-Kinsella**
+> — **Theodore Roosevelt**

 ---